First sow: five shelves, one rack, and zero idea how this goes.

 Tracking is the thing.
 Anybody can grow microgreens.
 Fewer people can tell you, on demand, exactly what's ready and when.
 We're building toward the second thing — quietly, while we learn the first.

-"the tiny ones are gonna be food?" — the kids, day one
+"Wait — those tiny sprouts are food?" — the kids, day one

-That's the whole pitch, really.
-Tiny ones are gonna be food.
-We started small and fresh, and we're learning as we go.
+That's the whole pitch, really — those tiny sprouts become food, fresh and grown a few feet from where they're eaten.
+We started small, and we're learning as we go.
 Humble beginnings.